iispokon/cfs-admin-api/README.md

 # Introduction
-CloudFS user signup REST API provide end points for user creation and authentication.
+CloudFS user signup REST API facilitate both user creation and authentication.
+However this API is restricted to only authentication functionality and not user creation if you are a prototype account holder.

+This API was built and tested on Python 2.7.5

 # Installation
 1. virtualenv / virtualenvwrapper